 Total Revenue (Sales Revenue)

 This should be a no brainer, but it’s shocking how many people don’t keep their eyes on revenue.
-Whether you’re B2B or B2C or ecommerce it doesn’t matter, because I’ve never seen a paycheck paid with a conversion rate.
+Whether you’re B2B or B2C or ecommerce it doesn’t matter, because I’ve never seen a paycheck paid with conversion rate or another one of the secondary marketing KPIs.
 Incoming dollars (whether it’s from upgrades or renewals or new business) is the life blood of all businesses.

 Customer lifetime value (CLTV or Customer LTV)